ShipEngine/connect-website/getting-started.md

 Javascript vs Typescript
 ------------------------
 The ShipEngine Integration Platform gives you the flexibility to develop your integration application in either TypeScript or JavasScript as long as it matches the required [application structure](./structure.md).
 The [ShipEngine Integration Platform SDK](sdk.md) is written in TypeScript and provides type definitions to help you build your app more easily.
 Many editors, such as [VSCode](https://code.visualstudio.com/) and [WebStorm](https://www.jetbrains.com/webstorm/), will automatically detect our type definitions and provide you with auto-completion and intellisense functionality — sometimes even if you're writing plain JavaScript.

-Best of all, there's no need for a TypeScript compile step.
-[Our CLI](http://localhost:8080/docs/integration-platform/cli/) automatically transpiles your TypeScript to JavaScript when you test or publish your app.
-One less step for you.
+[Our CLI](http://localhost:8080/docs/integration-platform/cli/) allows you to choose between JavaScript and TypeScript when you run the `shipengine init` command to create a new app.

+If you select TypeScript, some additional configuration is generated to facilitate your TypeScript development.
+* [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) - This file specifies the root files and the compiler options required to compile your app.
+Feel free to modify it or use it as is to begin transpiling out of the box.
+* `build` script - The generated `package.json` file will include a `build` script that runs `tsc`.
+* `watch` - The generated `package.json` file will include a `watch` script that runs `tsc --watch`

+You will need to run `npm build` before running the `shipengine test` or `shipengine publish` command to ensure that the command is working on the latest transpiled version of your app.

 ShipEngine CLI